Inclusion criteria for teenagers:

 - Not have any history of violence towards others.

-We encourage GPs and Schools to contact the parents/carers of pupils whom they feel may benefit of horticultural garden therapy as offered by the Green Hub and explain the benefits and the referral procedure (see below):
+We encourage GPs, Schools and specialist agencies working with young people to contact the parents/carers of pupils whom they feel may benefit of horticultural garden therapy as offered by the Green Hub and explain the benefits and the parent referral procedure (see below):

 Parent referral procedure:

-- You will then be contacted by our Chair, Tone Tellefsen Hughes, for an initial conversation about suitability.
+- You will then be contacted by our Founder and Co-Chair, Tone Tellefsen Hughes, for an initial conversation about suitability.

-- Agreement forms must be returned prior to, or at the Induction.
+- Agreement forms must be returned prior to the first session.